Convection-Diffusion-Reaction

 Explicit advection

-It is not needed in a method-of-lines context, but it is used in e.g. CdrCTU for computing transverse derivatives in order to expand the stability region (i.e., use larger CFL numbers).
+It is not needed in a method-of-lines context, but it is used in e.g. CdrCTU for computing transverse derivatives in order to expand the stability region of the discretization (i.e., permit larger CFL numbers).

-For example, in order to perform an advective advance over a time step \(\Delta t\), one would perform the following:
+For example, in order to perform an advective advance with the explicit Euler rule over a time step \(\Delta t\), one would perform the following:

 CdrSolver* solver;